mattadesanya/mattadesanya/README.md

 ### Hi there 👋

 🌱
+I wrote my first hello-world program in QBASIC about 2 decades ago.
+Since, then I've built apps, lead small teams and an entire engineering department.
+I've programmed in Java, Javascript, PHP, Python to name a few.

-I currently work as an Engineering Manager at YoungCapital in the Netherlands, which means that I don't get to code much during the day.
+I currently work as an Engineering Manager, which means that I don't get to code much during the day.
 My work is everything between humans and computers.

-I wrote my first hello-world program in QBASIC about 2 decades ago.
-Since, then I've built apps, lead teams and an entire engineering department.
-I've worked with Java, Javascript, PHP, Python to name a few.

-This is my small safe space to push code as I continue to experiment with code at night and in the weekends :-)
+This is my small safe space to push code as I continue to experiment with computers at night and in the weekends :-)

 Besides work, I blog, teach and practice new chords on my guitar or piano.